The Future of

 Open Policymaking

-‘Open Policymaking’ is a method established by UK Government to open up public policy design to a wider variety of stakeholders.
-We have adopted some of the key principles sitting behind this approach and built on others whilst designing this open policy development programme.
+‘Open Policymaking’ is a method we have applied to open up public policy design to a wider variety of people.

 At Culture Commons, we believe that the people who are going to be most affected by a policy should be able to participate in its making.
-This is particularly important in relation to policies of national significance such as devolution that will impact on large numbers of people where they live.
+This is particularly important in relation to policies of national significance like devolution that will impact on large numbers of people in the places where they live.

 The full diversity of the ecosystem rarely have an opportunity to come together to talk about policy in a systematic way.
-We know that certain stakeholders groups such as the public and the workforce (and in particular freelancers) can be excluded from policymaking processes.
-This can see some parts of the ecosystem – usually those that have the time and resource to give – shaping policies that impact everyone.
+We also know that certain stakeholders groups, like the public and the workforce (in particular freelancers), can be excluded from policymaking processes.
+This can see parts of the ecosystem that have the time and resource to give shaping policies that impact everyone.

-We are commitment to a radically open and transparent approach.
-Culture Commons has been publishing details and outputs from every meeting, roundtable, panel, workshop and Policy Lab we’ve run, summarising insights gathered in a series of open-access reports.
-All of our commissioned research has also published open source to enable as many people as possible to benefit from it.
+We are commitment to an open and transparent approach.
+That’s why Culture Commons has been publishing details and outputs from every meeting, roundtable, panel, workshop and Policy Lab we’ve run, summarising insights gathered in a series of open-access reports.
+All of our commissioned research is published open source to enable as many people as possible to benefit from it.

 We detail the full programme design in Part 2.